Methadone Clinics Near Me

-Methadone, a prescription opioid used in the treatment of opioid dependence, is primarily used for detoxification and maintenance treatment for people struggling to overcome opioid dependence.1 It helps to stabilize individuals by reducing withdrawal symptoms and blocking the high from other opioids, thereby also often helping them to better engage in addiction treatment.1
+Methadone—a prescription opioid used in the treatment of opioid dependence—is primarily used for detoxification and maintenance treatment by people struggling to overcome opioid addiction.1 It helps to stabilize individuals by reducing withdrawal symptoms and blocking the high from other opioids, thereby also often helping them to better engage in addiction treatment.1

 How Methadone Treatment Works

 When methadone is used in the treatment of opioid-dependent individuals, it is often referred to as methadone maintenance treatment (MMT) or medication-assisted treatment (MAT).1

 Medications for opioid addiction and/or dependence is a treatment approach that:1, 3

 - Includes the use of an approved medication for detoxification from opioids, for maintenance treatment, and/or for the treatment of opioid addiction.

 - Can be provided in various treatment settings.

 - Can be implemented with methadone, buprenorphine, or naltrexone, all of which are FDA-approved for the management of opioid dependence or addiction (depending on the drug).